GET ACTIVE

 No. The questionnaires are not exams.
 We are interested in your honest answer.
 There are no right or wrong answers.
 We make sure that all your answers are and remain secret.

-If you participate in the project, you fill out a total of three online questionnaires, each on different days throughout the school year.
-The surveys take place during class time and last about one hour each.
+If you take part in the project, you will complete a total of two short online questionnaires, each on different days during the school year.
+The surveys take place during lesson time and last a few minutes each.

 The regulations of the German Research Foundation (DFG) and the German Society for Psychology (DGP) are intended to ensure that researchers abide by the rules and are fair to everyone involved.
 There is a group of experts at the University of Osnabrück to check compliance with these rules: the so-called ethics committee.
 It takes a close look at projects and checks whether these rules are being followed.
 The ethics committee of the University of Osnabrück also checked this project: we comply with all the rules and the project is therefore ethically unobjectionable.
 When storing, anonymizing and using your data, we comply with the provisions of the GDPR (General Data Protection Regulation).